-To get into character, Bill Murray spent time with Thompson, drinking and shooting and generally having a great time at Thompson's Colorado ranch.
-After filming ended, Murray continued to act "Gonzo" through the beginning of the next season of Saturday Night Live (1975), to the consternation/annoyance of cast and crew members.
+To get into character, Bill Murray spent time with Hunter S. Thompson by drinking, shooting and generally having a great time at Thompson's Colorado ranch.
+After filming ended, Murray continued to act "Gonzo" through the beginning of the next season of Saturday Night Live (1975), to the annoyance and consternation of cast and crew members.

 In an early scene, the establishing shot outside a seedy bar contains two seedy characters standing outside it, lighting cigarettes.
 They are musician Neil Young and music producer David Briggs, who contributed to the soundtrack selection and recording.

 During production, Bill Murray and Hunter S. Thompson engaged in a series of dangerous one-upmanship contests.
 "One day at Thompson's Aspen, Colorado, home, after many drinks and after much arguing over who could out-Houdini whom, Thompson tied Billy to a chair and threw him into the swimming pool.
 Billy nearly drowned before Thompson pulled him out."

 In the beginning of the movie (about 15 minutes into it), while Lazlo is dictating to HST in the car, a cop is busting three guys.
 The wall they are putting their hands on, has graffiti "Fear and Loathing", which is a tag line of Hunter S. Thompson's.